oddrationale/ACollectionOfChessWisdom/manuscript/08_The_Pratical_Player.md

 Never vacates an open file to avoid exchanges.

-When he can’t think of anything better to do, looks for a plan to activate his own worst-placed piece (the plan may simply be to put the piece on a better square).
+When he can't think of anything better to do, looks for a plan to activate his own worst-placed piece (the plan may simply be to put the piece on a better square).

 Looks for ways of using the king as an active piece as early in the game as possible.